 For 2018, there have been upgrades to the CrossMgr/Impinj RFID timing system that provide improved quality results.

-- As of April 2018, CrossMgrImpinj software supports quadratic regression (QR) analysis.
+- April 2018: CrossMgrImpinj software was upgraded to support quadratic regression (QR) analysis.
 This allows CrossMgr software to use 3 or more RFID chip times to calculate the time on the finish line with 1/100 second precision, yielding 6-inch accuracy at 34mph.
 Prior to quadratic regression, CrossMgr used only the first time reported by an Impinj reader, resulting in finish times up to 10 feet before the finish line.
-Since Impinj RFID readers supports up to 600 tags per second, tags can be read up to 20 times while passing the antenna, providing plenty of data to calculate a high precision time with very high confidence.
+Since Impinj RFID readers support up to 600 tags per second, individual tags can be read up to 20 times while passing the antenna, providing plenty of data to calculate a high precision time with very high confidence.

-- RANSAC (random sample consensus) processing logic is used to improve the results of the quadratic regression analysis.
+- May 2018: RANSAC (random sample consensus) processing logic was added to improve the results of quadratic regression analysis.
 RANSAC analysis eliminates spurious outlier data collected from the RFID chip reader due to signal reflection.

 - CrossMgrVideo software has been improved with more features for recording and reviewing finish line photos.

-- In addition to the Impinj H47 tags that use the Impinj Monza 4 RFID chip, we also have more sensitive Smartrac Dogbone tags using the higher performance Impinj Monza R6 chips.
+- July 2018: In addition to the Impinj H47 tags that use the Impinj Monza 4 RFID chip and True3D dual dipole antenna, we also have more sensitive Smartrac Dogbone tags using the higher performance Impinj Monza R6 chips.
 These chips provide improved performance when wet and also when moving above 30mph.